Hyperbolic actions of higher-rank lattices come from rank-one factors: Introduction

 \subsection{Outline of proofs}

 In the proofs we will use boundary theory as outlined in \cite{BF-ICM}.
-Roughly, given a group $\Gamma$ one can associate to it a Lebesgue space $B$, called $\Gamma$-boundary, which on one hand has very strong ergodic properties, and on the other hand has the property that whenever $\Gamma$ acts on a compact space $Z$, there is a $\Gamma$-equivariant map $B\overto{} \Prob(Z)$, called a \textbf{boundary map}.
-In Section \ref{sec:boundary_maps} we will study a general group $\Gamma$ acting nicely on a hyperbolic space $X$, and show that in this case the boundary map actually takes its values in the Gromov boundary $\partial X$ of $X$, and enjoy various extra rigidity properties.

-The case where $X$ is proper had been considered already in \cite{BF-ICM}, and indeed the main result of the section is a direct generalization of \cite[Theorem 3.2]{BF-ICM}.
-To deal with the case of potentially non-proper spaces, we make use of the horoboundary and its relation to the Gromov boundary.
-Similar strategies were considered by Duchesne in \cite{Du} and by Maher and Tiozzo in \cite{MT}.
+Roughly, given a group $\Gamma$ one can associate to it a Lebesgue space $B$, called $\Gamma$-boundary, which on one hand has very strong ergodic properties, and on the other hand has the property that whenever $\Gamma$ acts on a compact space $Z$, there is a $\Gamma$-equivariant map $B\longrightarrow \Prob(Z)$, called a \textit{boundary map}.
+In the case of a group $\Gamma$ acting nicely on a hyperbolic space $X$ as in Theorem~\ref{T:main_intro}, a key step consists in constructing an equivariant measurable map $\Phi:B\overto{}\partial X$ into the Gromov boundary of $X$.
+To do so, one starts from a boundary map into $\Prob(\bar X)$ --- the space of probability measures on a certain compactification of $X$ --- and uses the ergodic properties of the $\Gamma$-action on $B$ in conjunction with the geometric properties for the $\Gamma$-action on $X$, to show that the map $\Phi$ takes values in Dirac measures $\Phi(x)=\delta_{\phi(x)}$ where $\phi(x)\in \partial X\subset\bar{X}$.
+The case where $X$ is a proper Gromov-hyperbolic space had been considered already in \cite{BF-ICM}, and indeed the main result of Section~\ref{sec:boundary_maps} is a direct generalization of \cite[Theorem 3.2]{BF-ICM}.